Dodsworth (novel): Adaptations

 The novel was adapted for the stage in 1934 by Sidney Howard and filmed by producer Samuel Goldwyn in 1936 and directed by William Wyler.
 It starred Walter Huston, Ruth Chatterton and Mary Astor.
 A 1995 musical adaptation that was staged in Fort Worth, Texas with Hal Linden and Dee Hoty.

-Analysis
+Critique

 In his analysis of the novel, Martin R. Ausmus has described Dodsworth as Lewis' "most sympathetic yet most savage", "most real" and "truest picture of the middle class" of America at the time.
 Michael Augspurger has noted the influence of the ideas of Thorstein Veblen in his analysis of the presence of ideas and ideology related to business in the novel.